jpsca/writeadoc/docs/content/markdown/lists/ordered.md

 ///

 d.
-A change in ordered type: numerical, roman numeral, alphabetical, or generic.
+A change in ordered type: numerical, Roman numeral, alphabetical, or generic.

 /// example |